 Traditional food pantries have long been relied upon to serve communities, but in recent years, hunger-relief agencies have begun focusing their efforts on a more progressive food assistance tool: pantries on wheels.
 A mobile food pantry offers numerous benefits that a traditional food pantry does not.
 This modern means of getting food to the people who need it most has been gaining popularity and attracting the attention of nonprofit agencies and donors nationwide.

 Major corporations see the value in mobile food pantries and are investing big bucks into helping to develop them.
 For instance, Starbucks invested $1.5 million in mobile pantry programs for 17 food banks around America.

-Although mobile food pantries have been operating in New York for almost a decade, they’re a newer phenomenon in many places, such as the city of Dallas and the city of Bridgeport, Connecticut—both of which began operating mobile food assistance programs in 2019.
+Although mobile food pantries have been operating in New York State for almost a decade, they’re a newer phenomenon in many places, such as the city of Dallas and the city of Bridgeport, Connecticut—both of which began operating mobile food assistance programs in 2019.

 Let’s take a look at a few of the ways the mobile food pantry is improving the way we help food-insecure people in our communities and, ultimately, changing the world for the better.